Children removed from NSW quarantine hotel

-Three sick children have reportedly been taken to hospital from a Sydney hotel where a number of people have been placed in quarantine after returning to Australia.
+Three children have been taken to hospital from a Sydney hotel where a number of people have been placed in quarantine after returning to Australia.

-They were transferred by ambulance from the Hilton hotel in central Sydney at about 10pm on Tuesday to Royal Prince Alfred Hospital “for COVID-19 treatment”, the Daily Mail reported on Wednesday, citing a police source.
+AAP understands the children were transferred from the Hilton Hotel in central Sydney on Tuesday for testing after displaying flu-like symptoms.

 This group arrived in Australia on March 26 and have undertaken a mandatory 14-day self-isolation, to protect the community from the coronavirus.